 The prototype, dubbed Project Genesis, was a joint research venture by The Shop’s Sacramento and New York City labs, helmed by co-leads Jay Sales and Leslie Muller.

 WHAT IT IS

-Housed within the temple of Dragon Alliance frames, the current prototype accurately tracks steps, calories burned, and distance traveled.
-Wearers can monitor their stats in real time through the accompanying Android app, also designed by The Shop.
+Housed within the temple of optical frames, the current prototype accurately tracks steps, calories burned, and distance traveled.
+Wearers can monitor their stats in real time through the accompanying smartphone app, also designed by The Shop.

 “Eyewear has been the most successful piece of ‘wearable technology’ for over 700 years,” says Muller.
 “With Genesis, we’re now adding additional value into the frame, but doing so in a seamless, fully integrated design that creates a richer experience for the wearer.”

 We wanted to first test the capabilities of a product like this with our own employees on our campus in Sacramento, California.
 A group of 26 beta testers have been wearing the frames, tracking their progress, and providing invaluable feedback.
 This has allowed our talented team of Shop engineers to provide real-time hardware and software fixes as we develop the next generation of the prototype.